dhyunp/os-ece357/Assignment 1 Minicat/README.md

 ## Usage ##

-Usage syntax for `copycat` is given by the following:
+Usage syntax for `minicat` is given by the following:

 	minicat [-b ###] [-o outfile] infile1 [...infile2...]
 	minicat [-b ###] [-o outfile]